• Video

 • News

-1 missing USF doctoral student found dead, roommate in custody: Sheriff
+1 missing USF doctoral student found dead, roommate charged with murder: Sheriff

 University of South Florida Police Department